 Today, we’re going to take a closer look at whether or not rats can eat meat.
 We’ll start off by taking a look at whether or not rats are capable of digesting it in the first place.
 After that, I’ll go over whether or not it should be part of their diet.
 Then, we’ll take a look at which kinds of meat rats can safely eat, and which ones should be avoided.
-Finally, we’ll also take at some precautions you must take when feeding meat to your pet rat.
+Finally, we’ll also take a look at some precautions you must take when feeding meat to your pet rat.
 Let’s dig in!

 If you’re in need of a quick answer, here it is: Rats can eat most kinds of meat, but since meat is high in calories and protein you do have to be careful that you do not give them too much of it.
 Too much meat can lead to nutritional imbalances and weight gain, so make sure that it’s fed in addition to a balanced, nutritional diet.